myarichuk/myarichuk.github.io/source/_posts/fun-string-create.md

 }
 ```

+## Conclusions
 Overall, I can say that this was an interesting excercise in micro-optimizations!
 Also, my two attempts at string concatenation are not guaranteed to handle any characters othen than utf8 - .Net's ``StringBuilder`` uses ``wstrcpy()`` to copy strings around into the buffer, which properly handles wide characters (reference to the source code [here](https://github.com/microsoft/referencesource/blob/master/mscorlib/system/text/stringbuilder.cs#L356))
 Since I use ``sizeof(char)``, I believe that my code should work for UTF16 characters as well, but I haven't tested it.
+If I were to optimize string concatenation hotspot, I would probably use the implementation in ``JoinWithPtrs()`` as it has shown consistently better performance both with low count of strings to concatenate and high amount.